8 Grunge Interior Tips That Will Transform Your Home

 Image credit: House of Fraser

-6. Accessorise with unique and quirky home accessories
+6. Accessorise with industrial home accessories

 The very essence of grunge interior design is to be uniquely different.
 It is to portray a sense of style unlike any other out there, so it only makes sense to fill your space with complimenting quirky home accessories.